yousafkhamza/ipstack-containerization-with-nginx-lb/README.md

-# IP-Location finding website containersation with Nginx LoadBalancing.
+# IP-Location finding website containerization with Nginx LoadBalancing.
 [![Build](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ---
 ## Description
-It's a simple iplocation finding website and that this website iplocation databases is from ipstack site.
-Also, this was implimented with the help of docker and I wrote the complete container as a docker file.
-Also, there have 3 isolated ipstack container one cache storing server(redis).
-Also, I builded a nginx server act as a loadbalancer of the ipstack servers.
+It's a simple IP location finding the website and that this website IP location database is from the ipstack site.
+Also, this was implemented with the help of docker and I wrote the complete container as a docker file.
+Also, there have 3 isolated ipstack containers one cache storing server(Redis).
+Also, I built an Nginx server to act as a load balancer of the ipstack servers.

 ----
 ## Feature
 - IP-Location finding website (Just A demonstration)
 - Easy to migrate everywhere
-- Container loadbalaced (nginx)
+- Container load balanced (Nginx)
 - All containers are spin up with a single command

 ---
 ## Includes
-- 5 Containers for LAMP (IP-Stack,Redis, Nginx(Load Balancer))
+- 5 Containers for LAMP (IP-Stack, Redis, Nginx(Load Balancer))
 - 1 Network (For Container interconnecting)

 ----
 ## Pre-Requests
 - Need to install docker and docker-compose
 - You have a basic knowledge of what is docker.
-- You have a basic knowledge what is ipstack and how it's working
+- You have a basic knowledge of what is ipstack and how it's working
-- Need an IPstack Login and API for location finding
+- Need an IP stack Login and API for location finding
 - Need to add apikey file before running the script.
-So, please find the IPstack URL and grab the key and change the same on "env.dev"
+So, please find the IP stack URL and grab the key and change the same on "env.dev"

 -----
 ## How to install docker, docker-compose.